ZiadAbdElrahman/smart-chess-hardware-software-/README.md

 Stockfish:
 An UCI compatible open source chess engine developed by Tord Romstad, Marco Costalba, Joona Kiiski, and Gary Linscott[1] .
 Marco forked the project from version 2.1 of Tord's strong engine Glaurung, first announced by Marco in November 8, 2008 [2] , and in early 2009 Joona's Smaug, a further Glaurung 2.2 derivative, was incorporated [3] .
 Starting out among the top twenty engines, Stockfish has quickly climbed in strength.
 The name "Stockfish" reflects the ancestry of the engine.
 Tord is Norwegian and Marco Italian, and there is a long history of stockfish trade from Norway to Italy (to Marco's home town of Vicenza, in fact).
-Stockfish also references another famous "little fish", Rybka. you can learn more about our project by the linke
+Stockfish also references another famous "little fish", Rybka.